dylan-chong/engr201-assignments/Case Study.md

 network [4].
 Several government agencies in the Ukraine were affected [4].
 Wellington Hospital could be one of these affected organisations in the future.

-This case study will discuss: the existence of the vulnerabilities used by WannaCry, NotPetya and Locky; how the aforementioned ransomware spread; and ways Wellington Hospital can protect itself against such attacks.
+As asked by Wellington Hospital, this case study will discuss: the existence of the vulnerabilities used by WannaCry, NotPetya and Locky; how the aforementioned ransomware spread; and ways Wellington Hospital can protect itself against such attacks.

 # Analysis of Recent Ransomware